dotnet/EntityFramework.Docs/docs/modeling/included-properties.rst

 Conventions
 -----------

-By convention, every property on each entity type will be included in the model.
-This includes private properties and those without a getter or setter.
+By convention, public properties with a getter and a setter will be included in the model.

 Data Annotations
 ----------------